Microsoft/azure-docs.pt-pt/articles/api-management/api-management-developer-portal-templates-reference.md

 ---
-title: Os modelos de portais de programador da gestão de API do Azure | Documentos da Microsoft
+title: Modelos do portal do desenvolvedor do gerenciamento de API do Azure | Microsoft Docs
-description: Saiba como personalizar o conteúdo de páginas de portal de programador com um conjunto de modelos na gestão de API do Azure.
+description: Saiba como personalizar o conteúdo das páginas do portal do desenvolvedor usando um conjunto de modelos no gerenciamento de API do Azure.
 services: api-management
 documentationcenter: ''
 author: vladvino